Offset overhand bend

-The offset overhand bend (OOB, ABoK No. 1410) is a conceptually simple and easy to tie 'end-to-end joining knot' (ie bend).
+The offset overhand bend (OOB, ABoK No. 1410) is a knot used to join two ropes together end-to-end.
 It is formed by holding two rope ends next to each other and tying an overhand knot in them as if they were a single line.
 Due to its common use in several fields, this bend has become known by many names, such as thumb knot, openhand knot, one-sided overhand knot or flat overhand bend (FOB), though the terms "one-sided" and "flat" are considered incorrect.

 Geometry

 The term 'offset' refers to the knot core being displaced from the axis of tension.
 This geometry allows the knot to more easily translate around an edge - particularly a 90 degree edge.

 Uses

 Long used by weavers to join the ends of yarn, the offset water knot is very old.
 It was one of the knots likely identified among the possessions of Ötzi the Iceman, who dates from 3300 BC.

 The knot is also tied in a slipped form by mechanical balers to bind straw and hay, but this bend is not practical to use as a binding knot when tied by hand.